vittee/reloc/README.md

 #### Arguments
 - `to` **(required)** - A voice channel to which users will be moved into
 - `user1`...`user10`  - List of users to be disconnected, at least `user1` must be specified

+### `quit`
+Kick yourself.

+This is useful to leave a message when leaving from a voice channel.

+### `protect`
+Protect yourself from being kicked, the duration for the protection is random.

 # Authors
 - [Wittawas Nakkasem (vittee)](https://github.com/vittee)